Dale Watson (singer): Personal life

 In 2019, he reopened the bar and restaurant 'Hernando's Hide-A-Way' in Memphis, Tennessee along with his fiancé, singer/songwriter Celine Lee.
 Celine and Dale began exclusively seeing each other while recording her album Cat-Eyes with friend and multimedia artist Kacie Marie.
-Celine and Dale also co-wrote her 2017 debut solo album of the same name Celine Lee.
+Celine and Dale also co-wrote her 2017 self titled debut solo album Celine Lee.

 Dale Watson married Celine Lee on June 13, 2020.
 They also own a 1950s Themed Airbnb called Lil Graceland in Memphis.